 THE GENIZA AT THE CHEVRA KADISHA

-With spring arriving, we wish to inform and remind you of the Chevra Kadisha’s practice regarding our Geniza or burial area for sacred documents.
-As you are aware, it is an ancient custom not to trash documents containing the name of G-d or words of the Torah, and as such, the Chevra Kadisha’s cemetery at 37th Street have a Geniza available for our Jewish community, synagogues and schools that require disposal of items.
+Spring and summer have come and gone, and it is time to remind you of the Chevra Kadisha’s fall/winter practice regarding our Geniza or burial area for sacred documents.
+As you are aware, it is an ancient custom not to trash documents containing the name of G-d or words of the Torah, and as such, the Chevra Kadisha’s cemetery at 37th Street has receptacles available for our Jewish community, synagogues and schools to appropriately bury these items.

 Kippot, Hebrew secular literature, and non-religious school texts do not require special disposal.
 However, Tallaisim, prayer books and bibles are considered sacred, as well as the little prayer booklets given out at weddings and Bar/Bat Mitzvahs and photocopies of prayers and Biblical text.
-Tallaisim can also be used for Tahara (preparing the deceased for burial) since they will be buried.
+Tallaisim can be donated to the Chevra Kadisha for use in Tahara (preparing the deceased for burial) since they will be buried.

-Anyone in the community is welcome to make use of our facility when disposing these sacred objects, however we wish to advise you of the following:
+Anyone in the community is welcome to make use of our facility to dispose of these sacred objects, however we wish to advise you of the following:

-- Please call our office at 403-244-4717 between 9:00am-1:00pm weekdays to schedule a delivery (to our 37th Street cemetery) and do not merely drop off boxes, as this risks having them exposed to the elements until they can be properly handled, which disrespects the items.
+- Please do not merely drop off boxes over the next few months, as this risks having them exposed to the elements until they can be properly handled, which disrespects the items.

-- Please wait until you have a sizable quantity of items before contacting the office.
+- Please hold on to items needing disposal until the spring/summer and then wait until you have a sizable quantity of items before contacting the office.

 We thank you in advance for trusting and allowing us to bury your sacred documents in a respectful manner.